 - Apples - I used Sugar Bee apples from Sprouts in this recipe and they were truly out of this world.
 Any variety that's more sweet than tart would work well here, though!

 - Garlic - I used a large head of garlic and roasted it!
 If you love garlic, roasting it before adding it into recipes will absolutely blow your mind.
+You can roast it in the air fryer or in the oven.

 - Caramelized Onions - This takes quite a bit of time, so if you're making this recipe on a busy weeknight, I recommend making the roasted garlic and caramelized onions ahead of time!
 They'll both store just fine until you're ready to start cooking.
 Caramelized onions can even be frozen and thaw out perfectly in the pan for a dish like this.